Archive for March, 2006

 Since I was in the airfrance flight last year which I liked very much, naturally, I went to their website and compared the prices there.

-A few clicks later, I found that it was about $900 without taxes, that sounds pretty good.
+A few clicks later, I found that it was about $900 without taxes, and that sounds pretty good.
 Let me wait a little bit and see if there are other offers somewhere else.

 KLM my inbound flight was slightly more expensive at about 1.2k without taxes.